rwlist/server/docs/dev-plans/ideas.md

 That can also include indexes and other types of useful things.

-So the idea is to create a virtual directory that is assigned to that collection.
+So the idea is to create a virtual directory which is assigned to that collection.

 For obvious reasons, that directory can't include subdirectories.